 Potting, Sinking, Pocketing

-Potting, sinking, and pocketing all mean the same thing.
+Potting, sinking, along with pocketing all mean the same thing.
 They are just different ways of saying that a ball went into a pocket.

 Behind the Head String